SCRT-HQ/VaporShell/docs/glossary/Add-VSElasticLoadBalancingLoadBalancerAccessLoggingPolicy.md

----
-layout: glossary
-title: Add-VSElasticLoadBalancingLoadBalancerAccessLoggingPolicy
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSElasticLoadBalancingLoadBalancerAccessLoggingPolicy

 ## SYNOPSIS
-Adds an AWS::ElasticLoadBalancing::LoadBalancer.AccessLoggingPolicy resource property to the template
+Adds an AWS::ElasticLoadBalancing::LoadBalancer.AccessLoggingPolicy resource property to the template.
+Specifies where and how access logs are stored for your Classic Load Balancer.

 ## SYNTAX